Traffic Incident Management

 Contact List to schedule your in-person training.

-Free Online Responder Training - the FHWA National Highway Institute (NHI) course delivers self-paced, web-based training.
+Free Online National Highway Institute (NHI) training - the NHI course delivers self-paced, web-based training.

-Free online RSLN training – the Responder Safety Learning Network (RSLN) offers NHI-equivalent training.
+Free online training– the Responder Safety Learning Network offers NHI-equivalent training.

 Every minute of every day, incident responders put their lives at risk responding to traffic incidents.
 In the year 2020, even with significantly lower traffic, 46 responders were killed.
-In the year 2021, 65 responders were killed, which is over a 40% increase.
-Year 2022 showed a positive correction, with 50 line of duty deaths in the United States.
-Untold is the far greater number of life-altering injuries responders incur each year while working a traffic incident scene.
+In the year 2021, 65 responders were killed, which is over a 40-percent increase from the previous year.
+The year 2022 showed a positive correction, with 50 line-of-duty deaths in the United States.
+Untold is the far greater number of life-altering injuries responders incur each year while working at a traffic incident scene.
 The National TIM Responder Training course is a key part of mitigating deaths and injuries across the responder community.

-The 4-hour National Traffic Incident Management Responder Training course teaches every responder community how to safely and quickly clear traffic incidents.
-Traffic incident responders include emergency medical service (EMS), departments of transportation and public works, fire and rescue, law enforcement, towing and recovery, and other professionals that support traffic incidents management.
+The 4-hour National Traffic Incident Management (TIM) Responder Training course teaches every responder community how to safely and quickly clear traffic incidents.
+Traffic incident responders include emergency medical service (EMS), transportation and public works, fire and rescue, law enforcement, towing and recovery, and other professionals who support traffic incident management.

 Efficient incident response requires seamless collaboration and coordination among responders to meet the needs of those injured, ensure the safety of responders and road users, quickly clear the incident, and prevent secondary crashes.
-Through the following links, learn about and access free National TIM Responder training options, decide whether this training is right for you, view national and State-level training statistics, and understand how this training came to be:
+Through the following links, you can learn about and access free National TIM Responder Training options, decide whether the training is right for you, view national and State-level training statistics, and understand how the training came to be:

-The FHWA, collaborating with responder communities, has set a one million goal for TIM trained responders.
-As of 2020, over 500,000 responders have completed the National TIM Responder Training course.
-Additionally, many fire, EMS, and law enforcement training academies have incorporated the National TIM Responder Training into their curriculum.
+As of May 2023, more than 650,000 responders have completed the National TIM Responder Training course.
+Additionally, many fire, EMS, and law enforcement training academies have incorporated the National TIM Responder Training into their curricula.
+The FHWA, collaborating with responder communities, has set a 1.3 million cumulative goal for the number of responders completing the National TIM Responder Training.

 Free National TIM Responder Training Options